ShaheenHossain/eagle-12.1/doc/cla/individual/Zelwak.md

 France, 2018-06-07

-I here by agree to the terms of the Eagle ERP Individual Contributor License Agreement v1.0.
+I here by agree to the terms of the Eagle Individual Contributor License Agreement v1.0.

 I declare that I am authorized and able to make this agreement and sign this declaration.